Boer War 112th Anniversary Tour to South Africa 2014

 we will visit Church street cemetery Pretoria where we will visit 'Hero’s Acre'

 where President Kruger is buried, and pay our respects at the common grave

 shared by Lieutenants Handcock and Morant.
 Dinner will be in our hotel.
 Overnight - Pretoria .

 Today we will take part in a ceremony at Melrose House where the signing of the treaty negotiated at Vereeniging took place of the 31 May 1902,

-If with prior arrangement, you can be presented with a Boer War Descendant or
+112 years ago.
+With prior arrangement, you can be presented with a Boer War Descendant or

-supporter's medallion.
+Supporter's medallion.
 Lunch will be at ‘The Blue Crane’ in Pretoria. followed by a visit to the magnificent

 Voortrekker Monument.
 Overnight - Pretoria .

 Day 7.
 1 June 2014 Pretoria - Mafikeng